nzoliii/faszomhbm2/README.md

 In summary, this mod aims to be the funniest version of the HBM mods.
 You can find out the rest of the features by<br>
 downloading this mod from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/faszomhbm2), or by building it from source.

+# Planning
+You can see all of my NTM-related plans [here.](https://github.com/users/nzoliii/projects/3)

 # Build Guide
 Download the repository, then open a shell prompt in that folder, then type the following: ```./gradlew build```<br>
 Press enter.<br>